seanwallawalla/Seanpm2001_GitHub-Account-Flagged-2022July19th/README.md

 Despite the account not being visible publicly, and several things being broken, I have continued to work somewhat normally.
 I can't let it derail all my progress.
 During the first 3 days of the flag, I did image file uploads in full, but as of 2022 July 22nd, I have finally made the decision to stop Git-image part A work, but still do Git-image part B work.
 I have also been rethinking how I will operate after this is over.

+## What GitHub did

+1. GitHub flagged my account and restricted personal view of my own content for both me and others (and also did unnecessary restrictions that can be circumvented by logging out/browsing in private browsing mode)

+2. GitHub let a machine be the sole judge of the decision and didn't bother to have a human check first

+3. GitHub gave virtually no information on why I was flagged

+4. Despite giving no response for 8 days and counting, the decision was not reversed

+5. No error logs were made

+6. GitHub shut down their forum a few days later, and moved it to GitHub discussions, making it impossible for flagged users to communicate their problem directly

+7. GitHub did little to give users a voice, and made it harder by not listening

 ## What I would do differently

 I have learned a lot about what not to do when flagging/blocking/suspending a user from a platform, and I came up with some guidelines last night (2022, Sunday, July 24th, draft V2):